csummers-dev/goodbook-ios/README.md

 Local verification (2025-09-07):

 - Built with `xcodegen generate` and `xcodebuild test`
-- Unit tests: 8 passed
+- All unit tests passing
-- UI tests: 3 passed
+- All UI tests passing
 - Simulator: iPhone 16 (iOS 18.6)
-- Commit: a47b509

 - UI test mode
   - The app checks for `-uiTestMode` launch argument and resets highlights for deterministic runs.